cartmander/app-registration-automation/README.md

 - replyUrls - (array of strings) (Optional) List of Redirect URIs to be included on App registration creation

 AppRegistrationSecretRenewal.ps1
-- appRegistrationNames - (array of strings) - List of App registrations that we want their secrets to be updated
-- keyVaultName - (string) - The Key Vault where the secrets will be saved
 - subscription - (string) - Azure subscription
 - duration - (int) (Optional) Duration of the secret (expiration)

 ## Expected Output